elegant-scipy/elegant-scipy/markdown/ch6.markdown

 ```

 Next, we get the sparse matrix corresponding to the graph.
 Because a matrix
-only holds numerical information, we need to maintain the list of package names
+only holds numerical information, we need to maintain a separate list of
-corresponding to the matrix rows/columns separately:
+package names corresponding to the matrix rows/columns:

 ```python
 package_names = conn_dependencies.nodes()